stared/old-blog-gridsome-pre-2024/content/blog/from-jekyll/2017-01-06-king-man-woman-queen-why/index.md

 Some examples in Jupyter Notebooks are in our playground [github.com/lamyiowce/word2viz](https://github.com/lamyiowce/word2viz) (warning: raw state, look at them at your own risk).

 If you want to train it on your **own dataset**, use a Python library [gensim: Topic modelling for humans](https://radimrehurek.com/gensim/).
-Often some preprocessing is needed, especially look at [Sense2vec with spaCy and Gensim](https://explosion.ai/blog/sense2vec-with-spacy) by Matthew Honnibal.
+Often some preprocessing is needed, especially looking at [Sense2vec with spaCy and Gensim](https://explosion.ai/blog/sense2vec-with-spacy) by Matthew Honnibal.

 If you want to create it **from scratch**, the most convenient way is to start with [Vector Representations of Words - TensorFlow Tutorial](https://www.tensorflow.org/versions/r0.11/tutorials/word2vec/index.html) (see also a respective [Jupyter Notebook from Udacity Course](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/examples/udacity/5_word2vec.ipynb)).